theREALdebater/eclat/doc/pxcr/pxc.md

 be implemented as a normal subroutine.
 In particular, when a jump is evaluated it never returns, as such.

-Nevertheless, its semantics are simple enough to understand, and this is a funcdamentally important subroutine.
+Nevertheless, its semantics are simple enough to understand, and this is a fundamentally important subroutine.

 The jump subroutine is called as follows: